The CCHS Foundation is a division of the CCHS Family Network, a 501(c)(3) organization. Meet our members below!

 Please feel free to review the following documents for more information regarding the CCHS Foundation:

 Melinda Riccitelli has been an active member of the CCHS Network since 2008.
-Melinda’s daughter, Sarah, 27 years old, was diagnosed at birth with CCHS.
+Melinda’s daughter, Sarah, 30 years old, was diagnosed at birth with CCHS (1989).
 Melinda accepted a CCHS Network Executive Board seat in 2011.
-In 2014, she took on the role of Co-chair of the CCHS Foundation, and most recently Melinda agreed to serve as Co-Principle Investigator of the CCHS Natural History Study, a longitudinal research project of CCHS funded by NORD, NIH, and FDA.
+In 2014, she took on the role of Co-chair of the CCHS Foundation.
+Melinda also serves as an Investigator of the CCHS Natural History Study, a longitudinal research project of CCHS funded by NORD, NIH, and FDA.
+In 2019, Melinda succeeded Dr. Mary Vanderlaan as President of the CCHS Network.
 Professionally, Melinda is a community college Biology professor, Human Physiology and Molecular Biology, and lives in San Diego, California.

 Rebecca Martine has served as the Co-Chair of the CCHS Foundation since its inception in 2014.
+In 2019 Becky accepted the post of CCHS Network Vice President.
 Her youngest son, Luke, was diagnosed with CCHS shortly after birth in 2012 and received a tracheostomy at one month of age.
 Professionally, Rebecca is a Psychiatric/Mental Health Clinical Nurse Specialist who has specialized in Parkinson’s disease for over 15 years.
 Her area of expertise centers on disease education, outreach, and networking.
 Rebecca lives in Cherry Hill, NJ with her husband and three sons.

 Rachael Ballard has served on the CCHS Board since 2015, shortly after the birth of her son Lincoln.
 Lincoln was born in December of 2014 and received his CCHS diagnosis and tracheostomy at one month of age, finally coming home after being in the NICU for two and a half months.
 Rachael is a professional fundraiser who has worked for non-profits in the Pacific Northwest and Texas for 10 years.
 She currently resides in Austin, TX with her husband Brandon and two children Flora and Lincoln.